Aigerim-Zh/School-District-Analysis/README.md

 - Software: Python 3.7.6 through Jupyter Notebook.

 # Analysis

-Since there was a potential academic dishonesty detected for ninth grades at Thomas High School as the grades looked altered, the analysis had to be redone twice.
+Since there was a potential academic dishonesty detected for ninth grades at Thomas High School as the grades looked altered, the analysis had to be redone with replacing the data with missing values.

 [PyCitySchools.ipynb](https://github.com/Aigerim-Zh/School-District-Analysis/blob/main/PyCitySchools.ipynb) shows the analysis including all student data.
 [PyCitySchools_Challenge.ipynb](https://github.com/Aigerim-Zh/School-District-Analysis/blob/main/PyCitySchools_Challenge.ipynb) shows the analysis after omitting possibly altered data.

+In the [Resources](https://github.com/Aigerim-Zh/School-District-Analysis/tree/main/Resources) folder of this repository, you can find the images of summaries before and after the replacement.

 ## 1. How is the district summary affected?
-In the Resources folder of this repository, you can find images for before and after tables.

 After replacing the possibly altered data with NaN values, the metrics did not changed significantly for the whole district:
 - The overall passing percentage for the whole district stayed 65% (as a whole number)